jorgebanegas/jinja_template_creator/README.md

 # jinja_template_creator

-script that reads a config file then creates a jinja template based on the information from the config file
+script that reads a config file then creates a jinja template based on the information from the config file and then pushes the template onto your DNAC instance

 Contacts: